Pleb5/Pleb5.github.io/pages/quest-2-get-on-board.md

     ```sh
 50001
     ```
-12. Press the `“Test Connection”` button and follow the logs.
-You should arrive at a screen something like this
+12. Press the `“Test Connection”` button and follow the logs
-    8. Sparrow is now connecting to the Bitcoin Plebs signet server through tor
-13. Click Close
+13. After the connection was established, click `Close`
-14. In the bottom-right corner you have the `Server switch` turned on and color blue, and next to it you see a sign that you are connected through tor which greatly increases your privacy
+14. In the bottom-right corner you have the `Server switch` turned on and color blue
 15. Hover over the icons with your mouse to check additional info.
 In Sparrow you can hover over many things and it will give you great additional insights
 16. If Sparrow loses connection for any reason and you cannot re-establish it, you can try this alternative node:
     * Onion URL: